projectvulcan/as400tail/README.md

 When new entries are written to the monitored file, the display will refresh and highlight those new entries.
 Timer at bottom right of the screen indicates how long it's been since new entries were found.
 You can navigate left/right (like DSPPFM) if your records are longer.

 ## Additional Notes
 You will require ILE C compiler in addition to RPG and DDS.
-The program will always read last record entry, so if your file is not sequential or if your PF make use of REUSEDLT then this program is not for you.
+The program will always read last record entry, so if your file is not sequential or if your PF make use of REUSEDLT, then this program is not for you.
+Program was written in Free-Format RPG.